 13. Showing step-by-step processes in DT or food tech

 Demonstrate how to thread a needle, assemble a model, or handle equipment safely.
-The visualiser makes close-up skills visible to everyone — no more peering over shoulders.
+The visualiser makes close-up skills visible to everyone, with no more peering over shoulders.

 14. Sharing home learning or project work

-Let pupils bring in something they’ve created at home and show it under the visualiser.
-It’s a great way to celebrate creativity and involve families in learning.
+Let pupils bring in something they have created at home and show it under the visualiser.
+It is a great way to celebrate creativity and involve families in learning.

 15. Recording mini video lessons